kawaegle/Kawaegle/README.md

 # Hi there 👋

-## My name is Kawaegle nice to meeet you 👋
+## My name is Kawaegle nice to meet you 👋

 - 🔭 I’m currently working on: